 "Say Anything" was not particularly successful on its release.
 John Cusack was an established star of films like "The Sure Thing," but co-star Ione Skye was basically unknown, and director Cameron Crowe was, despite his writing credit on "Fast Times At Ridgemont High" eight years earlier, not a known quantity.
 As such, despite rave reviews, it only took $20 million at the domestic box office, and a meagre $733,000 internationally -- indeed, in many territories, like the U.K, it went straight to video.

 But over time, partly thanks to the success of Crowe's later work like "Jerry Maguire" and "Almost Famous," and partly because of the slow realization of its brilliance, the rom-com -- which follows the fledgling relationship between ambition-free aspiring kickboxer Lloyd Dobler (John Cusack) and valedictorian Diane Court (Ione Skye), whose father (John Mahoney) is in trouble with the law -- has become one of the most beloved films of the 1980s teen boom.
-"Say Anything" was released twenty-three years ago on April 14th, 1989, and to mark the anniversary, we've put together five things you may not be aware of about Crowe's evergreen classic.
+"Say Anything" was released twenty five years ago on April 14th, 1989, and to mark the anniversary this week, we've put together five things you may not be aware of about Crowe's evergreen classic.

 1. The film was originally going to be directed by Lawrence Kasdan